ImgBotApp/InternetNL/faqs/report/subtest/good_en.md

-Subtest passed ⇒ full score for subtest
+Passed the subtest ⇒ full score for subtest